w3c/wot-cg/Tutorials/whatiswot/website/docs/Payloads and Headers.md

 ## Introduction

-In the Web of Things, the smart devices are constantly exchanging a lot of data.
-Such data is sent via payloads, therefore it is essential to understand what are payloads and headers that describe them.
-Thus, in this section we will cover the topics of headers and the different types of payloads - including JSON, the most used one in the scope of WoT, and its importance.
+In the Web of Things, smart devices typically exchange data with each other.
+Such data is sent via payloads, therefore it is essential to understand what payloads are and the headers that describe them.
+Thus, in this section, we will cover the topics of headers and the different types of payloads - including JSON, the most used one in the scope of WoT, and its importance.

 ![payloads and headers](/img/tutorial/Payloads-And-Headers/payloadsandheaders.png)